Get explosive growth in 2024 by taking the time to build a strategic plan now

 Once you have 3-4 big rock items and you know how you plan to measure their success, brainstorm 5-6 strategic initiatives you can use to achieve those goals.
 Once you’ve identified 5-6 for each goal, you need to prioritize.
 Consider your resources and prioritize each initiative accordingly.
 Remember, over a year, the best teams will accomplish four initiatives per goal; depending on the size of your team, you might be able to accomplish more, but as a rule of thumb, four initiatives per goal is an excellent place to start.

 Step 6: Build Your Strategy to Implement Each Initiative

-Now that you have your goals and objectives and you know what you are working towards (your vision), it’s time to identify the strategy and plan on how you will implement these initiatives.
-It’s best to break it down to a weekly schedule that you can revisit throughout the year to ensure you stay on track.
+Now that you have your goals and objectives and know what you are working towards (your vision), it’s time to identify the strategy and plan how to implement these initiatives.
+It’s best to break it down to a weekly schedule you can revisit throughout the year to ensure you stay on track.